Lawson schemes for highly oscillatory stochastic differential equations and conservation of invariants: Preservation of invariants

 \begin{corollary} Under the assumptions of \cref{thm:NumQuadInv} the midpoint stochastic Lawson scheme preserves the quadratic invariants \labelcref{eq:quadraticinvariant}. \end{corollary}

-\begin{proof}[Proof of \cref{thm:NumQuadInv}] This follows directly by applying a numerical one-step method that preserves quadratic invariants to the transformed system: Let $V^{n}_{n+1}$ be the numerical solution at time $t_{n+1}$ of \cref{equ:TransformedSDE} which preserves quadratic invariants, i.\,e.\
+\begin{proof}[of \cref{thm:NumQuadInv}] This follows directly by applying a numerical one-step method that preserves quadratic invariants to the transformed system: Let $V^{n}_{n+1}$ be the numerical approximation at time $t_{n+1}$ of \cref{equ:TransformedSDE}.
+By \cref{lem:InvTransSDE} and the scheme preserving quadratic invariants, it holds that

 By \cref{lem:TransfPresInv} and the definition of $Y_{n+1} = e^{\Delta L^n}V^n_{n+1}$ it follows that